Picture Component

 A responsive image with Art Direction, will show different images for different display sizes, and takes it a step further, by loading completely different images depending on the display.

-component allows developers to provide multiple different images for different display sizes.
+The next-image-plus <Picture /> component allows developers to provide multiple different images for different display sizes.

-component with a media query that returns true.
-If none of the media queries match, the browser falls back to loading the image specified by the <Img>
+The browser uses the first <Source /> component with a media query that returns true.
+If none of the media queries match, the browser falls back to loading the image specified by the <Img /> component.

 Basic example: